Emafire003/ColoredGlowLib/README.md

 ## Setup
 ### For normal users:
 Just drag and drop this mod into your mod folder and enjoy!
-It will require another mod to be functional (for now, I'll probably add a command to do this later)

 #### Gamerules & commands
 You can set weather or not to override the default team colors (the ones minecraft assigns) with the gamerule: